-No later than January 2024, the bill requires the department of health care policy and financing (state department) to submit a report to specified committees of the general assembly identifying:
+No later than January 2024, the act requires the department of health care policy and financing (state department) to submit a report to specified committees of the general assembly identifying:

 - A reimbursement system with a goal to incentivize and increase transportation provider participation;

 - How the state department will ensure compliance with applicable federal laws and waiver requirements;